mystery2mastery/usermode_edr/README.md

 # usermode_edr
 A poc (proof-of-concept) EDR implemented completely in user-mode.
 It utilizes LdrRegisterDllNotification() to look for dll loads and utilizes my custom hooking engine to place hooks in the target dlls.
+On successful compilation, a .dll is obtained.
+This is the edr .dll that needs to be injected into a process before its execution.
+For demonstration purposes I created another project which use Early Bird process injection technique (uses QueueUserAPC() api) to queue the loading of this .dll.